 This practice enhances the health of the woodland and wildlife and for industrial and economic purposes, such as paper production or the organization of tourist routes.
 There are the following timber harvesting methods:

-- group selection;
+- selective logging: group selection and single-tree selection;

 - seed tree cutting.